-Brief Description of Employees’ and Employers’ Organizations
+Brief Description of Employees’ and Employers’ Associations

 The “Swedish model” of industrial relations is characterised by a high degree of organisation even though trade union density is currently falling.
-There are approx. 110 different trade unions and employer’s organizations on the Swedish labour market.
+There are approx. 110 different trade unions and employer’s organisations on the Swedish labour market.
 The parties have agreed on more than 650 collective bargaining agreements.
-Almost one out of ten employers in Sweden are members of an employers’ organization and approx. 70 percent of the employees in Sweden are members of a trade union.
+Almost one out of ten employers in Sweden are members of an employers’ organisation and approx. 70 percent of the employees in Sweden are members of a trade union.
 The employer is, through the membership in an employers’ organisation, bound by the collective bargaining agreements applicable for that organisation.
 The employer is obliged to apply the terms and conditions of the collective bargaining agreement also to employees that are not members of a trade union.

 Rights and Importance of Trade Unions

-The high level of unionization on the labour market is the foundation to the co-determination between employees and trade unions on the one hand, and employers and employers’ organizations on the other hand.
+The high level of unionisation on the labour market is the foundation to the co-determination between employees and trade unions on the one hand, and employers and employers’ organisations on the other hand.
 The individual employee and employer are granted the right to join and become members of associations and engage in activities through these without hindrance from the other side.
 The Co-Determination Act contains the general provisions governing the relationship between the employers and the unions in such areas as association, information, negotiations, industrial actions and labour stability obligations.
 Once a collective bargaining agreement has been entered into and is in effect an obligation to refrain from industrial action comes into effect and prohibits strikes or lockouts.
 Breaking the peace obligation will incur liability for damages on the breaching party.

 Employees’ Representation in Management

 Other Types of Employee Representative Bodies

 Sweden has implemented the Works Council Directive and the Directive establishing a general framework for informing and consulting employees in the European Community.
 In a workplace where at least five employees are regularly employed, one or more safety representatives should be appointed in accordance with the Working Environment Act.
 If the employer is bound by a collective bargaining agreement, the union appoints the safety representatives.
 Otherwise, they are appointed by the employees.